Hacker0x01/docs.hackerone.com/docs/organizations/linear-setup.md

 ![linear-setup-3](./images/linear-setup-3.png)

-6. Copy the generated key and save it somewhere save as it is shown only once.
+6. Copy the generated key and save it somewhere. **This key is shown only once**.

 ![linear-setup-4](./images/linear-setup-4.png)